 Look no further than Wikicamps for accommodation across the Nullarbor; it’s a fantastic app that helps users find free campsites on the Nullarbor and all around Australia.
 On the Nullarbor, these are just pit stops off the road, but are ideal for a night.
 I saw the best sunset and sunrise of my life at one of these!

-Wikicamps costs $7 to download (after a 14 day trial) but is well worth it – you’ll make your money back in one day.
+Wikicamps cost around $5 to download (the price does go up and down) but is well worth it – you’ll make your money back in one day.
 There’s heaps of free campsites on the Nullarbor, so you can negate the pricey fuel with some accommodation for gratis!

 If camping’s not your thing, there’s alternative Nullarbor accommodation at most roadhouses.
 These should really be booked ahead of time, especially in the tourist seasons – if you get to one and find it’s full it’s a long way to the next one!